Run all health checks

 How do I install instantOS software on a regular Arch

 The instantOS tools are on the AUR.
 If not, you can add the custom repo, e.g. by running repo.sh.
 Use your regular package manager to install any instant packages you like.
-In case you wondered, the corresponding PKGBUILD have their own repository.
+In case you wondered, the corresponding PKGBUILDs have their own repository.
 This works on most Archlinux variants, too.

 How do I build an instantOS component from the source repos